kmarcie/mkhud/README.md

 I would appreciate it if you didn't redistribute this hud as yours.
 Please give me credit if you happen to release an edit of this hud.

+The custom crosshair is manageable through HudPlayerClass.res.
+I made it like this so when you are dead the crosshair doesn't show up, where as if I put it in hudlayout.res it would show up all the time.

 Screenshots
 ----------
 http://imgur.com/a/3F9jh